semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 - Creating pull requests from the same repository
 - Creating pull requests originating from a forked repository
 - Updating any of the project's pipelines using the [visual editor](./jobs#workflow editor)
-- Pressing the Run button on the Semahore website
+- Pressing the Run button on the Semaphore website
 - Requesting a re-run [using the API](../openapi-spec/workflows-reschedule)
 - Scheduling workflows [using Tasks](./tasks)